 Dehydrated orange slices make a beautiful garnish for your favorite cocktails and mocktails.
-With our recipe, you can can easily dehydrate any variety of oranges that you wish.
-Drying orange slices might seem daunting or tricky - but it's not at all with our easy to follow, step by step instructions.
+They can also be used as beautiful holiday decorations.
+With our step by step instructions, you can can easily dehydrate any variety of oranges that you wish.
+Drying orange slices might seem a little daunting or tricky - but it's not at all with our easy to follow, instructions and detailed photographs.

-In this post, I will teach you how to dry orange slices in the the oven.
+In this post, I will teach you how to dry orange slices at a low temperature in the the oven.
 The results are just beautiful!
 The dried blood orange slices make the perfect garnish for our Blood Orange Bourbon Smash.
-These gorgeous oven dried oranges can also be made into a beautiful dried orange slice garland.
+These gorgeous oven dried oranges can also be made into a beautiful dried orange slice garland for the holiday season.

 ❤️ Why You'll Love This Recipe